What is the retention rate for students in the program?

 Figures for resident and non-resident tuition may be found in the Health Affairs pages under the School of Medicine in the section that specifies Doctor of Audiology.
 Students are always enrolled in nine or more credit hours in fall and spring semesters in years one, two, and three.

 Yes.
 Typically, we divide the summer into two blocks.
 Students are in clinic full time in one 7-week block and are off in the other 7-week block.
 Students do not have formal coursework during the summer, but may be involved in research or other projects.

 How many credit hours are students enrolled in the summer?

 Students have historically enrolled for one credit hour in all summers.
 Tuition figures for summer may be found at https://cashier.unc.edu/tuition-fees/, in the Health Affairs section, Graduates subheading that mentions Allied Health Sciences.

 Do students register for a full-time credit hour load in the fourth year?

-No. In the fall and spring semesters of the Externship year, students have enrolled in five credit hours in the fall, and five credit hours in the spring semester.
+No. In the fall and spring semesters of the Externship year, students enroll in five credit hours in the fall, and five credit hours in the spring semester

 Although most students do receive a stipend during their fourth year, these vary significantly and are determined by the clinical site offering the experience.
 In some instances, students have chosen to forgo a stipend in order to have a clinical experience at their preferred site.
 Most sites have offered some support in the past.